garner-code/doors/README.md

 This repository holds analysis code in R for human behavioural data from a rules-based search task.

-### Cloning
+### Cloning (optional)

-Start by making a GitHub account!
-'Fork' the doors repository, and create a personal access token with repository access.
+If you want to follow along with the project's updates using git, you can make a GitHub account, 'fork' the doors repository to your account, and create a personal access token with repository access.

 Next, create a local directory called 'doors'.
-Then, in Terminal,
+In Terminal,

 ```bash
 cd <directory>